xanthics/xan_filter/README.md

 Thanks
 ======
-This script is heavily inspired by the discontinued "One Filter to rule them all"
+This script is heavily inspired by "One Filter to rule them all" that can be found at https://www.pathofexile.com/forum/view-thread/1259059